GuptaGaurav2910/Catalog_Solution/README.md

 Use Any java Compiler
+1) first test case
+-> javac javac Solution.java

+-> java Solution
+Value of coefficient is 3

+2) Second test case

-javac javac Solution.java
+-> javac javac Solution.java

-java Solution
+-> java Solution
+Value of coefficient is  28735619723837